 - Also, feel free to substitute parsley with rosemary or basil.

 - Adjust the garlic (less or more) based on your taste.
+I use about 8 garlic cloves here.

 - For a spicier kick, add some cayenne pepper or red pepper flakes.